metalichen/metalichen.github.io/_pages/service.md

 I also am a grad student member of the READ (Respect, Equity, Accountability, and Departmental Culture) working group.

-In the **before-covid times**, I co-organized live events for the grad students: the weekly BGSA Coffee Hour, and 2020 Candidacy Exam Workshop.

 Outreach
 ======